thadguidry/respec/group.md

 ## List of valid group names

-A list of valid group names and their corresponding group IDs can be found at: or https://respec.org/w3c/groups/
+A list of valid group names and their corresponding group IDs can be found at: https://respec.org/w3c/groups/